Skip to main content

 • Do not give a recorded statement to the other driver's insurance company without consulting an attorney

-• Document everything thoroughly -- photos, video, witness names, weather, road conditions
+• Document everything thoroughly -- photos, video, witness names, weather, road conditions.
+Use our document checklist tool to make sure you cover everything

 • Get the police report and review it for accuracy